Nonspherical oscillations of an encapsulated magnetic microbubble: Mathematical formulation

 with $\msb{P}_s$ as the Piola stress evaluated at the membrane mid-surface.
 Due to the thinness and the very low thickness-to-radius ratio of the bubble surface, approximately $\mathcal{O}(10^{-3})$ the interface can be modeled as a membrane \citep{barham2007finite,barham2012magnetoelasticity}.
 Let the membrane thickness be $\epsilon$, divergence of the first Piola stress becomes

-Here, $\bs{\bar{\nabla}}_s$ is the two-dimensional surface gradient operator in the reference system, $\msb{P}_s'$ is the differentiation of first Piola stress in the normal direction, and $\msb{k}$ is normal to the reference surface.
+Here, $\bs{\bar{\nabla}}_s$ is the two-dimensional surface gradient operator in the reference/undeformed configuration, $\msb{P}_s'$ is the differentiation of first Piola stress in the normal direction, and $\msb{k}$ is normal to the reference surface.
 Now, expanding first Piola stress in the thickness direction,

 where $\msb{P^{\pm}}$ are the limiting value of Piola stress at the top and bottom surface, respectively, from inside, $\msb{k^{\pm}}$ are corresponding exterior normals at top and bottom $\msb{\pm k}$.
 Adding the traction on top $\bs t_{\text a}^{+}$ and on bottom surface $\bs t_{\text a}^{-}$ the following equations are obtained